gimAbey/langchain-google-js/README.md

 1. [Basic chat]()
 2. [Prompt templates]()
-3. [A simple recipe generator]() - The user enters a list of ingridents and the LLM model generates recipes using those ingridents.
+3. [A simple recipe generator]() - The user enters a list of ingridients and the LLM model generates recipes using those ingridients.

 ## References